 Why this matters?

-The self-awareness imperative: In order to understand anyone else, we have to work to understand ourselves.
+In order to understand anyone else, we have to understand ourselves.

-Our belonging to dominant or subordinate groups shape our world views, including our biases, stereotypes, and prejudice.
+Belonging to dominant or subordinate groups shape world views, including our biases, stereotypes, and prejudices.
+This is called positionality.

-Shaped by individual characteristics, family dynamics, historical factors, and social and political contexts
+Identity: Shaped by individual characteristics, family dynamics, historical factors, and social and political contexts.

 Exercise about identity and culture

 Dominant and subordinate identities

 Complete the Social Identity Wheel, including questions in center.